ngnrsaa/qflex/docs/input_formats.md

                     - theta: |01> to |10> swap angle
                     - phi: conditional phase angle
                     - Examples: fsim(pi/2,0) = iSWAP; fsim(0,pi) = CZ
-qubits:     The integer indices of the qubit or qubits that the gate affect.
+indices:     The integer indices of the qubit or qubits that the gate affect.
             Currently, the indices are zero indexed and run from left to right, top to bottom.
 ```